 Flaws and unjust bans is what sums up the cabinet approved Surrogacy Bill, 2016 which will be presented in Parliament for approval in the next session.

-Instead of understanding and addressing the issues which need to be regulated, the newly tabled Bill seeks to impose bans which will kill the fertility treatment.
+Instead of addressing the problems, the newly tabled Bill tries to impose bans which will kill the Surrogacy treatment.

 For the longest of times surrogacy industry has flourished in India but from what it looks, the bill is just going to end it all.

-The Bill allows ‘altruistic surrogacy’ for a limited section of society.
+The Bill is gonna allow ‘altruistic surrogacy’ for limited people.
 Only childless, heterosexual Indian couples who have been married for five years and are living in India can now avail of fertility treatment.
-And if they need to find a surrogate to carry the baby, they have to seek out a relative who will do it out of altruism.
+And if they have to find someone to carry the baby, they have to seek out a family relation who will do it out of self-sacrifice..

 With this sweeping ban, the Bill negates the rights of parenthood to single persons, divorcees, widowed persons, same sex couples, live-in relationship partners and others who come outside the patriarchal norm.